pradipmengal/readt-node-app-EKS/README.md

 ...
 -----------------------------------------------------------------------------------------------

-5) To authenticate the ECR with the machine
+5) To authenticate the ECR with the machine.